 As we live and work in an extremely data-centric world, information security is an important concern for many companies.
 And while both outside and inside threats become increasingly more sophisticated, security tools need to keep up with the pace.

-You’ve probably had a chance to come across the term screen monitoring software or employee tracking software.
+You’ve probably had a chance to come across the term – if not please visit – screen monitoring software for more info.
 In short, it’s a system that’s installed on every corporate computer and then it tracks user activity on it and compiles detailed reports based on this data.
 This way, you’ll know how to monitor employee internet usage and app activities to better evaluate their performance and overall digital behavior.

 User behavior analytics (UBA), on the other hand, is a security software specifically designed to ‘learn’ employees’ typical behavior patterns and then detect anomalous activities that might be an indication of a potential threat.
 Managers are promptly alerted about any significant deviations so that they can review them and act accordingly.